 FAMILY GROUP RECORD OF

-JUSTINYAN AND ELIZABETH HUNT
+JUSTINYAN HUNT AND

 Justinyan Hunt was christened 10 April 1548 in Cropredy, the son of John and Jone Hunt.
 He married Elizabeth Garner 20 October 1585 in Wardington, Oxfordshire.

-Justinian is a husbandman, like his father, with 3 1/2 yardlands of property.
+Justinian was a husbandman, like his father, with 3 1/2 yardlands of property.
 He and his wife, Elizabeth, had nine children.
 Six of their children survived.
 Elizabeth passed away after the birth of their last son in 1599.
 “The youngest died and was buried with his mother Elizabeth in March 1599, leaving the father to cope with two boys and four girls.
 Staff had always been needed and he continued to manage in this way until his sudden death ten years later.
 Justinian had attended the sick widow Toms next door, and shortly after he had to ask the vicar, Thomas Wyatt the blacksmith, and the miller Cross to come and witness his own will.”
-The Town of Cropedy; Pamela Keegan Elizabeth was buried 31 March 1599 in Cropredy.
+(The Town of Cropedy; Pamela Keegan)

-Justinyan died of the plague in 1609, leaving a will and inventory of his property.
-He had increased the house to include a chamber beneath the entry, an upper chamber over the entry, a hall with chimney, a kitchen, a chamber over the hall with a joyned bedstead, a chamber over the butterie, a kilne house with a loft over it, and a dea house.
+"Justinyan had increased the house to include a chamber beneath the entry, an upper chamber over the entry, a hall with chimney, a kitchen, a chamber over the hall with a joyned bedstead, a chamber over the butterie, a kilne house with a loft over it, and a dea house.
 This was one of the top farms for the village in the turn of the 1600s.
 His property was worth 272 pounds.
 He grew barley and "pease", and had seven cows, four horses, 63 sheep, and swine.
 "The farmer Hunts lived on the Green.
 They had smaller yards behind, which was amazing how Hunts fitted in their Cowpen, grass yard and courtyard in which they had wooden buildings called hovells with standings, lofts, they built themselves and being moveable belonged to the tenant not the landlord.
 They put on the scaffold their peese haulm, wood or straw and renewed the roof the following autumn for by then the wood may have been used and the haulm fed to cattle and also the straw.
 They had a rare bullock yard.
 Because the farmers could only keep four cows per yardland they mostly kept milch cows, the calf going to market and the milk made into cheese or butter.
 The few calves left to replace the cows were kept to a minimum.
 They had not the land in the Open Field to accommodate beef cattle, so it is surprising that they did here.
 I can only think they had land elsewhere as well for rearing the beef, not mentioned in Inventorys as not moveable.
 They could of course have been butchers as well as farmers.
 No butcher has surfaced for late 16c or early 17c.
 Notice the rooms expanded between John and Justinian.
 The latter died when a plague of some sort carried off several of the villagers.
 As they went from one house to the other making wills and then inventories they seem to have caught the "bug".
 It will be noticed that they came straight in to do Justinian's Inventory.
 No doubt with so many dying, while they took their leave of him they dealt with his affairs.
 This was "not done" but I expect they had no alternative."
 Pamela Keegan

 Will of Justinian Hunt Husbandman of Cropredy